A unique collection of NFTs brought to you by the team behind Solana’s DeGods

 The collection of the y00ts NFTs appears to be crafted around a single image of a sheep with various metadata layered on top to give y00ts their characteristics.

-How much will y00t NFTs cost?
+How much do y00t NFTs cost?

 Copyrights, IP and y00ts